 Positional power does work, but it is like a hammer – blunt, short-term and tiresome.
 It is like telling your child to do something, and when asked “why”, you respond by saying “Because I am your father, and I said so.”
 It works, but not really the best parenting.

 Relational Power: This is the primary currency in large organizations.
 People work together, help each other out, team-up for success, forgive mistakes, and generally stick together in the organization.
 People are inter-related.
 History is shared.
-In Influence, Robert Cialdini writes extensively about reciprocity and other ways that people persuade each other.
+In Influence (affiliate link), Robert Cialdini writes extensively about reciprocity and other ways that people persuade each other.
 Simply put, we are social creatures and relationships matter.

 Expertise Power: This is where the individual shines.
 This is where education, experience and real thinking come together to create expertise.
 The MBA would direct you to something called the resource-based view (RBV), which states that really competitive advantage comes from things that are: 1) rare, 2) valuable, 3) difficult to imitate.
 This is also true for people.

-Another way to look at it is how Malcolm Gladwell argues in Outliers that real expertise takes 10,000 hours of practice.
+Another way to look at it is how Malcolm Gladwell argues in Outliers (affiliate link) at real expertise takes 10,000 hours of practice.
 This is based on fascinating research published in HBR called Making of an Expert.
 As they state, “Consistently and overwhelmingly, the evidence shows that experts are always made, not born.”

 How do consulting team accumulate power?
 Whether we know it or not, the consulting process is designed to help consultants accumulate power or influence at the client site.
 These are the three keys to getting leverage and being effective.